Kaya/Hello, I’m Wendy a proud WA resident with a love of travel.

 Visit stunning Greens Pool & Elephant Rocks, Denmark

-Greens Pool is our favourite thing to do when we visit Denmark, especially in summer when it’s warm enough to swim in the crystal clear water.
-It’s perfect for children as the beach slopes gradually and the water is usually very calm.
+Greens Pool is my highlight when we visit Denmark, especially in summer when it’s warm enough to swim in the crystal clear water.
+It’s perfect for children as the beach slopes gradually, and the water is usually very calm.

 You can walk along a 1.5 km trail that links Greens Pool to Elephant Rocks or drive.
 The rocks are in the shape of a certain animal, hence its name.
 The views here are stunning on a clear day.